laxmikant-ainapure/upcxx/README.md

   Free Software Foundation GCC (e.g., as installed by Homebrew or Fink) version 5.1.0 or newer should also work (smp and udp conduits)

-* Linux/x86-64 with gcc-5.1.0 or newer, or with clang-3.7.0 or newer when using
-  libstdc++ from gcc-5.1.0.
+* Linux/x86-64 with one of the following compilers:
+   - Gnu g++ 5.1.0 or newer
+   - clang 3.7.0 or newer (with libstdc++ from gcc-5.1.0 or newer)
+   - Intel C++ 17.0.2 or newer (with libstdc++ from gcc-5.1.0 or newer)
   If your system compilers do not meet these requirements, please see the note in [docs/local-gcc.md](docs/local-gcc.md) regarding use of non-system compilers. (smp, udp and ibv conduits)

 * Linux/ppc64le with gcc-5.1.0 or newer (and see the note immediately above if you use a non-system compiler).